-Potential project areas: Diabetes, autoimmunity, genomics, single cells, genetics, statistics, bioinformatics, immunology, experimental medicine, insulin
+Potential project areas: Diabetes, autoimmunity, genomics, single cell omics, genetics, statistics, bioinformatics, immunology, experimental medicine, clinical trials.

 Kwok AJ. et al, (2023), Nature Immunology, 24, 767 - 779